rtalari1999/notes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## If you want to run this application. - 23-batch Updates

+  - Clone This repo and checkout specific branch
+  - goto application root folder path
+  - do npm install
+  - after successful npm install run ng serve
+  - take onemore powershell in ternal and run npx json-server --watch db.json